HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 ```
 *Visual: [AdminDashboard_ERD.png](modules_images/AdminDashboard_ERD.png)*

+**Description:**
+This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the Admin Dashboard module.
+It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.

 ### UI Component Library
 _Not applicable: UI components do not directly interact with the database._
 *Visual: [Components_ERD.png](modules_images/Components_ERD.png)*

+**Description:**
+This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the UI Component Library module.
+It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.

 ### Database Design (Overall)
 ```mermaid